Instructions for Form 8802 (10/2024)

 Note.

-If you are a nominee partnership, please do not provide information concerning your partners.
+If you are a nominee partnership, do not provide information concerning your partners.
 The residence of your partners will not be verified.

 Line 5.
 Statement Required If Applicant Did Not File a U.S. Income Tax Return